DeenAhmed/EKRoyals/README.md

 ### Fonts

 The classic font "Arial" is used throughout the whole site.
-I chose to use this as it is bold and easy to read against a imaged background.
+I chose to use this as it is bold and easy to read against an imaged background.

 ### Background